-We’ve partnered with Neat Nutrition to promote walking and running as well as introduce you to how you can use protein in a safe and healthy way.
-To try for yourself, check out Neat Nutrition for yourself.
+In April, we’ve partnered with Neat Nutrition to promote walking and running as well as introduce how protein powder can be a great addition to a healthy eating plan.
+To try for yourself, check out the Neat Nutrition website.
 Pacer users can get a starter box for $2 (£2) and FREE shipping – that’s a 75% discount ($7.95 or £4.95)

 What is protein?

 There are a lot of misconceptions surrounding protein, so we’ll take it back to basics!
 Protein is an organic compound made up of amino acids, which are the building blocks of our bodies.
 Tissue in the body use these amino acids to build and repair.
 So, hair, skin, nails – these are all built from protein.
 Even your body’s immune system – it really is amazing!
 Protein is one of the three major nutrient types, the others being carbohydrates and fats.
 Although there’s been a lot of debate about low-carb, low-fat or mixed diets, very few experts recommend a low-protein diet (people with some conditions including kidney disease may need a low-protein diet).

 There are twenty amino acids that your body needs to function.
 Eleven of these are made by your body while nine come from food sources and are known as ‘essential’ amino acids.
 For most people, eating a balanced diet will get you all of the amino acids you need.
 Vegetarians and vegans in particular need to make sure that they take in a variety of protein sources, as many vegetable protein sources are high in some but low in other essential amino acids.